albertobsd/keyhunt/README.md

 ## address mode

-This is the most basic approach to work, in this mode your text file need to have a list of the publickeys to be search.
+This is the most basic approach to work, in this mode your text file need to have a list of the publicaddress to be search.

 Example of address from solved puzzles, this file is already on the repository `tests/1to32.txt`